VoidOne-App/VoidOne/README.md

 Desktop shortcut

-application icon
+Application icon

-embedded package files
+Embedded package files

 The package version and artifact filename are resolved by the release workflow.